Office: 510 Mueller Laboratory

 MSc 2015 Adelphi University

-My research interests involve behavior, sexual selection and sexual dimorphism.
-I currently study the significance of sexual ornamentation in females by integrating physiology, behavior and phenotype.
+My research interests involve behavior, sexual selection, condition signaling, animal communication and sexual dimorphism.
+I currently study the evolutionary significance of sexual ornamentation in females by integrating physiology, behavior and phenotype.

 Assis BA, Avery JD, Langkilde T. Costs associated with male-typical traits on female lizards: reduced offspring survival and growth.
 (Speaker: Society for Integrative and Comparative Biology 2018, San Francisco, CA).